Low Cholesterol Diet Plan: Stuff You Didn’t Think You Need

-Your heart needs a break to relax and rejuvenate, so it’s essential to keep your cholesterol low.
-Elevated levels can strain your cardiovascular system, so if you have high cholesterol, see a cardiologist.
+Your heart needs a break to relax and rejuvenate, so it’s essential to keep your cholesterol levels in check.
+Elevated cholesterol can place extra strain on your cardiovascular system, increasing the risk of heart disease over time.
+If you have consistently high cholesterol, it’s important to consult a healthcare professional or cardiologist for proper guidance and monitoring.

 What Is Cholesterol?

-Cholesterol is a waxy substance made of fatty lipids that support several key functions in the body.
-The cells and liver create roughly 80% of the cholesterol [1] in your bloodstream, and the remaining (20%) comes from your diet.
+Cholesterol is a waxy substance made of fatty lipids that supports several key functions in the body.
+The cells and liver produce roughly 80% of the cholesterol [1] in your bloodstream, while the remaining 20% comes from the foods you eat.
+Despite its negative reputation, cholesterol is essential for overall health and plays a vital role in many biological processes.
 We need cholesterol to:

 • Assist in Vitamin D synthesis